Chatter Back End

 Within the project directory, create a Python virtual environment:

-server$ python -m venv env
+server$ python3 -m venv venv

 This will create a directory called